-There´s only 1 restaurant on Lobos, serving paella or fresh fish for lunch.
+- There´s only 1 restaurant on Lobos, serving paella or fresh fish for lunch.
 If you would like to eat here you should make a reservation in the morning, upon arriving.
 There are no shops or other places for food or drinks, so make sure you bring plenty of water!

 Tips for visiting Lanzarote:

-Other than the two big ferry companies Fred Olsen and Naviera Armas there´s a cheaper and more adventurous option to go with Lineas Romero´s big catamaran.
+- Other than the two big ferry companies Fred Olsen and Naviera Armas there’s a cheaper and more adventurous option to go with Lineas Romero´s big catamaran.
 It takes approximately 45 minutes one way.

-There are a few dive centers in Corralejo, but not all of them are having the required paperwork or are offering boat dives, which, in my opinion, is a must for diving the better spots around Lobos Island.
+There are a few dive centres in Corralejo, but not all of them are having the required paperwork or are offering boat dives, which, in my opinion, is a must for diving the better spots around Lobos Island.

 I have been diving with ´Punta Amanay´ diving center, which I can highly recommend.
 The staff are very helpful and they take care of everything, they even wash your gear for you after the dive!
 They go for a deeper dive at 08.30 am or a shallower one at 10.30 am.

-Tips for scuba dive Lobos from Corralejo
+Tips to scuba dive Lobos island from Corralejo

-If you´re not a certified diver yet, take your PADI Open Water Diver Course with Dive Center Corralejo, they have their own indoor swimming pool which is very comfortable and warm, especially during winter.
+- If you´re not a certified diver yet, take your PADI Open Water Diver Course with Dive Center Corralejo, they have their own indoor swimming pool which is very comfortable and warm, especially during winter.

 5) Hike the Volcano ´Bayuyo´, South West of Corralejo